 Case study 1: visualizing business intelligence data on a map

 One of the most important firmographics in Advanced Search is location.
 By narrowing down the location to a specific country, state, or city, users can efficiently focus on the companies in their target regions.
 However, based on our user feedback, we learned that most users would like to see the locations of the results on an interactive map, so they can better visualize the scope and number of their prospects.
-This is my very first UX project at Relpro.
-I’ve spent a good amount of time on improving this experience and testing the changes with our software engineers.

 Pain points of the previous version